haoyus7/is477_project/IS477_project/StatusReport.md

 - `data/raw/PCE_metadata.json` - PCE documentation
 - `acquire_data.ipynb` - Complete acquisition notebook

+**Data Licensing and Terms of Use**
+All data used in this project were obtained from the Federal Reserve Bank of St. Louis FRED database.
+According to the FRED Terms of Use, the data are publicly available for educational and research purposes without restriction(personal, non-commercial use), provided appropriate attribution is given.
+Accordingly, we will cite FRED as the data source in all documentation and visualizations.
+No proprietary or personally identifiable information is included in these datasets.

 ### Storage and Organization - Completed

 **Timeline**: Planned October 25th, Completed